-Our easy 5 minute Instant Pot chili mac recipe with ground beef and beans is a meal your kids will love!
-A classic old fashioned goulash style dinner with elbow macaroni noodles.
-Dump into Ninja Foodi for a complete meal done in less than 15 minutes.
+Our easy Instant Pot chili mac recipe with ground beef and beans one pot meal is something your kids will love!
+A classic old fashioned dinner with elbow macaroni noodles.
+Just dump into Ninja Foodi for a complete meal done in less than 15 minutes.
 Add cheese for a pressure cooker cheesy chili mac recipe too.

 Chili mac and cheese is so easy to do and a perfect addition to our long list of Instant Pot recipes and there is a lot of tweaks you can make to ours.
 Using diced tomatoes makes it mild or Rotel can make a bit spicy…and we love our cheesy too!